cisco-ce/roomos.cisco.com/doc/MTR/MicrophoneOptions.md

     b)	Choose **Repeat** and select **Start**.
 The microphone signal will continuously be played back with a 3 second delay.

-## Noise Removal and Optimize for my Voice
+## Noise removal and optimize for my voice

 You can use noise removal to filter out distracting noises from your environment in a call.
 Noise removal is especially useful in a shared spaces or a home office.
 You can choose between different microphone options depending on the environment for your call or meeting.
 You can also remove background noise during your active call or meeting.